 Every year on the first weekend in May Bonn celebrates a Day of Europe, offering an extensive information and entertainment programme in the Old Town Hall in the city center, where European associations, organizations and institutions present their work.

-This year, Europe Day cannot take place as a presence event due to the current pandemic developments.
+This year, Europe Day could not take place as a face-to-face event due to the current pandemic development.

-Therefore, the organizers are relying on formats that can also be realized in times of necessary "social distancing" and under corona conditions.
+Therefore, the organizers relied on formats that could be realized even in times of necessary "social distancing" and under corona conditions.